akramhany/TurboRacer/Conventions.md

-## ✍️ Naming Conventions
+## ✍️ Conventions

-Some Naming conventions to be followed while writing code.
+Some conventions to be followed while writing code.

 Definitions:
 1. `PascalCase` - First letter of each word is capitalized